- Global Travel Policy and COVID-19 Addendum

 - Mitigation strategies while traveling or a recommendation to follow CDC guidelines for mitigating risks of exposure

-- If traveling out of the United States, a requirement to fully understand, before travel, the rules and regulations for entry into the host nation and/or transit countries, including any obligations to provide negative test results or quarantine before departure or upon arrival.
+- A requirement to fully understand, before travel, the rules and regulations for entry into the host nation and/or transit countries, including any obligations to provide negative test results or quarantine before departure or upon arrival

 - Post-travel steps such as self-monitoring, testing and possible quarantine